Patient Blog

 This ultrasound will also provide your practitioner with important information about pregnancy complications like ectopic or molar pregnancies.
 An ectopic pregnancy occurs when the embryo develops outside the uterus and in the case of a molar pregnancy, groups of cells form but do not develop into a fetus.

-What to expect at a 7 weeks pregnant ultrasound
+What to expect at a 7 weeks ultrasound

 During an ultrasound, a sonographer or trained technician uses a hand-held device called a transducer.
 The transducer creates sound waves (too quiet for human ears to hear) that travel painlessly through your body to your baby.
 An ultrasound machine then detects the sound waves and uses them to create an image of your baby’s exact position and shape.